BeckerSource/ChatCleanerClassic/README.md

 CCleanerClassic is a customizable chat filter for WoW Classic (based on the BadBoy CCleaner addon).

 This was created mainly for eliminating unwanted chat in channels like "LookingForGroup". \
-If affected channel names are not specified, filtering takes place on all channels plus say and yell chats.

 Use /ccc to open the options panel.